xpdAcq/xpdAcq/docs/templates/robot.rst

 Advanced usage
 --------------

-The robot and ``xrun`` are more flexable than just running one scan.
+The robot and ``xrun`` are more flexible than just running one scan.
 Multiple scans can be run per sample.

 For example here is a run that runs 3 different plans per sample